anton-baykalov/anton-baykalov.github.io/index.md

 ## Theses

-1. [Intersection of conjugate solvable subgroups in finite classical groups](https://researchspace.auckland.ac.nz/items/41a48dbb-85e5-4661-b3dd-6f3306cdb44b).
+1. [*Intersection of conjugate solvable subgroups in finite classical groups*](https://researchspace.auckland.ac.nz/items/41a48dbb-85e5-4661-b3dd-6f3306cdb44b).
 PhD thesis, University of Auckland, 2021. [(extended and improved version)]( https://doi.org/10.48550/arXiv.1703.00124)

+This page is under development, so there is not much to see yet.
+But you can check out my [CV](antonCV.pdf)!